What to Do With Your Cultures While You’re on Vacation

 Storing your kombucha and SCOBY for a week or month: Kombucha is one of the easiest ferments to store while on vacation.
 Make a fresh batch of kombucha with your SCOBY and keep it in a jar on your counter for up to a month.
 You can double the sugar in the recipe if you're going to be gone for several weeks.

 Storing SCOBYs.
 You can store extra SCOBYs in a jar with a lid in starter tea (from the previous batch) using enough tea to cover the SCOBYs.
 Place on your counter for up to a month.
-Check out my Scoby Hotel recipe:
+Check out my SCOBY Hotel recipe:

 Sourdough Culture

 Storing your sourdough starter for a week or two: If you are storing your sourdough starter in the refrigerator, you should feed it right before you leave.
-Make sure when feeding it to follow the right ratios of 1-1-1.
+Make sure when feeding it to follow the correct ratios of 1-1-1.
 You should only use equal portions of flour, water, and starter.
 If you use too much starter, you won't have enough food for the starter.
 For instance, let's say you have 1/2 cup starter - then you need to feed it 1/2 cup flour and 1/2 cup water.
 If you have 1 cup starter than you need to feed it 1 cup water and 1 cup flour.
-If you don't want this much starter, discard some and use the remaining amount, and feed it equal portions of everything.
+If you don't want this much starter, discard some of the starter, use the remaining amount, and feed it equal portions of everything.
 This will last for a week before you need to feed it again.
 If you're going to be gone for longer than a week, then you'll need to double the amount of flour and water.
 This should last another week.
 When you return, feed it once in the morning and once at night for three days to revive it.
 It should then be strong and ready to use again to rise your bread.

 Storing your sourdough starter for longer.
 Dehydrating your starter for longer storage is the best way to make sure you always have a sourdough starter.